FRIDA’s 2022 grant cycle is open! Young feminist groups, apply now!

 It is not necessary to have 5 years of experience in order to apply for a FRIDA grant.
-On the contrary, FRIDA supports newly formed organizations and groups founded in the period between 2013 and 2020.
+On the contrary, FRIDA supports newly formed organizations and groups founded in the period between 2015 and 2022.

-We do not support groups based in the following highly-industrialized countries: Australia, Austria, Belgium, Canada, Denmark,Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Israel, Italy, Japan, Luxembourg, New Zealand, Netherlands, Norway, Portugal, South Korea, Spain, Sweden, Switzerland, United Kingdom, United States.
+We do not support groups based in the following highly-industrialized countries: Australia, Austria, Belgium, Canada, Denmark,Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Israel, Italy, Japan, Luxembourg, New Zealand, Netherlands, Norway, Portugal, South Korea, Spain, Sweden, Switzerland, United Kingdom, United States of America.